Nervosys/Botnix/docs/stdenv/stdenv.chapter.md

 ##### How update scripts are executed? {#var-passthru-updateScript-execution}

 Update scripts are to be invoked by `maintainers/scripts/update.nix` script.
-You can run `nix-shell maintainers/scripts/update.nix` in the root of Nixpkgs repository for information on how to use it. `update.nix` offers several modes for selecting packages to update (e.g. select by attribute path, traverse Nixpkgs and filter by maintainer, etc.), and it will execute update scripts for all matched packages that have an `updateScript` attribute.
+You can run `nix-shell maintainers/scripts/update.nix` in the root of Botpkgs repository for information on how to use it. `update.nix` offers several modes for selecting packages to update (e.g. select by attribute path, traverse Botpkgs and filter by maintainer, etc.), and it will execute update scripts for all matched packages that have an `updateScript` attribute.

 Each update script will be passed the following environment variables: